woossi0/suite/docs/usermanual/source/dataadmin/oracle/index.rst

 Working with Oracle data
 ========================

-Boundless Suite can read and publish data from an Oracle Spatial database.
+Boundless Server can read and publish data from an Oracle Spatial database.
 Any table that has a valid geometry column can be published as a layer in GeoServer.

 Installing Oracle support
 -------------------------